mierzwid/TimeMaster/PACKAGING.md

 Project Structure
 -----------------
 * [src] - all the source code and resources.
-* [dist] - exacutable extension files.
+* [dist] - executable extension files.
 Can be run as unpacked extension or packed into .zip and deployed
 * [node_modules] - all third party js dependencies.
 Not saved to git.
 Restored based on [package.json] and [package-lock.json]
 * [test] - source code of all tests